eflautt/ga-data-science/lessons/lesson-8/readme.md

 ```

 1. How simple could the if-else classifier be to still be _relatively_ accurate?
 2. How complicated could this if-else classifier be to be _completely_ accurate?
 How many if-else statements would you need, or nested if-else statements, in order to get the classifier 100% accurate?
+(The above uses a count of 2).
 3. **RECALL** Which if-else classifier would work better against iris data that it hasn't seen?
 Why is that the case?

 ---